-I tried to push A.’s hurtful message out of my mind, so I could fall asleep again.
+I try to push A.’s hurtful message out of my mind, so I can fall asleep again.

-But it wouldn’t work.
-My body tensed up, and I was getting fed up.
+But it doesn’t work.
+My body tenses up, and I’m getting fed up with myself.

 Stop thinking about this!

-Why did the message hurt me so much?
+Why does this message hurt me so much?

 This way I’ll never fall back asleep again!

-As I felt the frustration racing through my veins, my mindfulness training kicked in.
-I realized that pushing my thoughts away only made the message bounce around more aggressively in my head.
+As I feel the frustration racing through my veins, my mindfulness training kicks in.
+I realize that pushing my thoughts away only makes the message bounce around more aggressively.

 A quick experiment